andifalk/secure-oauth2-oidc-workshop/bonus-labs/quarkus-server-app/README.md

 #### Step 2: Add dependencies

+After generation has been finished, change into the created directory.
 To extend a Quarkus application into a resource server you have to make sure to add the 'quarkus-oidc' extension.
 This can be done using the following gradle command: